mradeybee/Fly/README.md

 * Introduction

 Hello there, Fly is a flight booking system and it is written with rails.
-Just incase you dont know how rails applications weork, dont worry, I will work you through the installation process and the app usage too.
+Just incase you dont know how rails applications walk, dont worry, I will work you through the installation process and the app usage too.

 * Features